Governor McKee Nominates An T. Le to Rhode Island Commerce Corporation Board

-PROVIDENCE, RI - Governor Dan McKee today announced that he has selected An T. Le as his nominee to serve on the Rhode Island Commerce Corporation board.
+PROVIDENCE, RI, RHODE ISLAND, April 19 - Governor Dan McKee today announced that he has selected An T. Le as his nominee to serve on the Rhode Island Commerce Corporation board.

 "An has dedicated his career to serving the Rhode Island business community," said Governor McKee.
 "He has demonstrated a deep commitment to our state and I am confident he will continue this good work in his new role."